American Indian or Alaska Native Kids Most Likely to Experience Multiple Adverse Events

 Children who have experienced two or more adverse experiences by race

-The data reveal a need to address the systemic inequities driving these differences and to increase support for the nation’s most vulnerable children and families.
-At the same time, the data also reveal a hopeful trend, with the percentage of African American children experiencing multiple adverse events declining from 33% in 201617 to 25% in 201819.
+The data demonstrate a need to address the systemic inequities driving these ongoing differences and to increase support for the nation’s most vulnerable children and families.
+At the same time, the data point to a hopeful trend: The share of Black children with multiple adverse experiences dropped by 8 percentage points — and by 7 percentage points for multiracial children — between 201617 and 202223.

 Where Adverse Childhood Experiences Are Occurring

-At the state level, data show varying levels of childhood adversity across the country, from a low of 13% of children having two or more adverse experiences in New Jersey to a high of 29% in Arkansas in 201819.
+At the state level, data show varying levels of childhood adversity across the country, from a low of 12% of children having two or more adverse experiences in New Jersey to a high of 25% in Montana in 202223.
 Previous years of data show a similar spectrum.
+Encouragingly, nearly all states (47) and D.C. saw declines in the share of kids with multiple adverse events between 201617 and 202223.

-Access family and community data on the KIDS COUNT Data Center:
+Access more data on family and community, poverty and safety issues on the KIDS COUNT Data Center, including: